Lukesh-lukkss/Harsha-DevOps/README.md

 I have also worked on enabling new tools as per the project demands by researching and configuring them to current workflows. so the tools that I have worked on are Azure DevOps, Terragrunt and Terraform, Azure Cloud, Powershell scripting, Jenkins, Ansible, Docker and K8S, Git.

+Hello everyone,
+My name is Lukesh, and I'm a seasoned DevOps Engineer with 5 years of experience in implementing and practicing DevOps principles.
+Currently, I'm working at Deloitte as an Azure DevOps Consultant under the Cloud Engineering Business Line.
+Throughout my career, I've focused on:
+Designing and building Continuous Integration and Continuous Deployment pipelines and workflows for product teams Provisioning and managing infrastructure for applications Leading monthly code cut and production deployment activities Troubleshooting infrastructure and application issues, as well as pipeline errors Integrating new tools into existing workflows, including research and configuration My technical expertise includes:
+Azure DevOps
+Terragrunt and Terraform
+Azure Cloud
+PowerShell scripting
+Jenkins
+Ansible
+Docker and Kubernetes (K8S)
+Git